the-local-hosts/Talk-To-The-Duck-client/README.md

 # Talk to the Duck
 ##### By Hicham Boualam, Eliza Davis, Holly Klose, & Kevin Rosario-Adorno

+### This is the front end of the Talk to the Duck application which is a software development themed blog.
+It's designed to let users create blog posts related to their software development challenges and triumphs, and read about the experiences of others.
+Users can read all posts and blog comments at any time, but must be logged in to create, edit or delete their own blog posts or comments.
+Logged in users can also like other posts as well as following the blog authors they like most.
+In addition, users can add and edit their profile pictures.

 ### User Stories
 - As a unregistered user, I would like to sign up with email and password.
 - As a registered user, I would like to sign in with email and password.